Evelina Betancourt-Anthony

 Evelina Betancourt-Anthony (born 1950) is an Aruban-born Bonairean health administrator and politician.
-From 1 December 2015 she has served as the Deputy Lieutenant Governor of the island and in the absence of the Island Governor fills the duties of that office.
+From 1 December 2015 she served as acting Lieutenant Governor of the island for one year, filling the duties of Lieutenant Governor Edison Rijna in his absence.

 Early life

 Evelina Anthony was born in 1950, in Aruba, where her father was working in the oil industry.
 Both of her parents were originally from Bonaire, as were her grandparents.
 When her father was laid off from the refinery, the entire family returned to Bonaire, where they still had a house.
 After her primary schooling, she attended Meer Uitgebreid Lager Onderwijs (MULO) for two years in Bonaire and in 1968 moved to the Netherlands to finish her secondary education.
 She attended Schoevers, in Amsterdam studying management and organization, but didn't have the money to pay for further schooling.
 Instead, she entered nursing where she could train, room and board were provided, and she received a small monthly stipend.
-She began her training at the hospital in Amsterdam-Noord, but stopped before she finished her training to take full time employment at the Argentinean State Shipping Company in Amsterdam to allow her fiancé to finish his education.
+She began her training at the hospital in Amsterdam-Noord, but stopped before she finished her training to take full- time employment at the Argentinean State Shipping Company in Amsterdam to allow her fiancé to finish his education.